What is the true production cost of serving coffee at your cafe?

 $28,677.76

-note: 20-23 grams of ground coffee yields around 40 to 50 grams of espresso, which equals two shots.
+Note: 20-23 grams of ground coffee yields around 40 to 50 grams of espresso, which equals two shots.

 The savings speak for themselves: consider the big picture when calculating production costs, rather than just stopping at how much you paid per kg of beans.
 For more information on how Pablo & Rusty’s, can support you with high-quality specialty beans, please get in touch.